- BEST BEAVER SPRAY AND TRAPS

 This growth has forced the beaver to find refuge in any pond, lake or river that will house them.
-Increasingly, beaver are finding their way to water privately owned and with this migration, conflict.
-The destruction they do is not welcome and control methods are rapidly employed.
+Increasingly, beaver are finding their way to water privately owned and with this migration, conflict with man.
+The destruction they do is in general not welcome.
 Skilled trappers who no longer are able to sell beaver fur to make a living are now turning to nuisance beaver trapping as a way of life.

 Beaver can cause quick damage to trees which in turn leads to tree death.
 Beaver can cut down several trees down in a single night.
-They will damn water flow and change desired currents or water levels.
+They will dam water flow and change desired currents or water levels.

 Beaver families are centered around the female.
 She is the foundation responsible for the growth pattern of the colony.
 If food is plentiful, she will have 2-4 young a year and maybe more.
 Babies will stay with the female for at least two years and sometimes over three.
 Colonies can rapidly reach 12-15 animals if local food supplies will support such numbers.